How to become a DevOps Engineer in 2024

 • Infrastructure Engineer

-If you are a newbie in software engineering, you are encouraged to learn the above skills and concepts.
-You can then apply for a DevOps intern position.
-You may look for vacancies in local companies or remote job boards.
+If you are one of the aspiring DevOps engineers, you are encouraged to learn the above skills and concepts.
+You can then apply for entry-level DevOps engineer jobs and intern DevOps positions.
+You may look for DevOps openings in local companies or remote job boards advertising DevOps engineer roles.

 Depending on your current skill set and practical experience, the time to transition into a DevOps role will vary.
-However, following a structured learning path will help you speed up and ease the process.
+However, following a structured learning path will help you gain a head start in your DevOps career.

 What next?